 Michelle Obama has never missed a beat when it comes to dressing for an important occasion.

 Who could forget the one-shouldered white silk chiffon gown embellished with organza flowers with Swarovski crystal centers that she wore to the inaugural ball in 2009?
-The gorgeous dress was the creation of a little-know Chinese-American designer named Jason Wu, who has since become a bonafide star in the fashion world — often referred to as the next Oscar de la Renta.
+The gorgeous dress was the creation of a little-known Chinese-American designer named Jason Wu, who has since become a bonafide star in the fashion world — often referred to as the next Oscar de la Renta.

 Ever since that first wow-worthy moment, First Lady Michelle Obama has continued to slay her big fashion moments.